A New Dynamic Optimal M2M RF interface setting in Relay Selection Algorithm (DORSA) for IoT Applications: Simulation Results

 \begin{enumerate}

 \item \textbf{Data Rate}

-As shown in the figure, the average data rate of the algorithms does not change much with the change in the requested bandwidth of the sources.
-Although in this case the DORSA\_W-B-Z algorithm has an average result of 0.8\% better than other algorithms, up to 6\% better than SORSA\_ W, and in the case of maximum difference, it performed 8\% better than DiTOSA.
+As shown in Figure~\ref{fig:s4Cap}, the average data rate of the algorithms does not change much with the change in the requested bandwidth of the sources and the results of the algorithms are slightly different from each other.
+Although in this case, the DORSA\_W-B-Z algorithm has an average result of 0.8\% better than other algorithms, up to 6\% better than SORSA\_W, and in the case of maximum difference, it performed 8\% better than DiTOSA.

-Now we describe the chart process for the different requested bandwidth of sources:
+Now we describe the chart trend for the different requested bandwidth of sources:

 \begin{enumerate} \item[-] Point 1: In this point of diagrams, each source request 20 KHz, so all three M2M interfaces (WiFi, Bluetooth, Z-Wave) and one M2B interface (LTE) are usable.
 As a result, the total requested bandwidth by 120 sources is less than the total available bandwidth for the base station, and all of them can be connected to the base station directly or by relay.